infleet/.github/profile/README.md

 ## Our values

-- Free to be and do
+- Freedom to be and to do
 - 1% better every day
-- From human to human
+- Human to human

 <!--